ben-clark-1999/af-chatbot/README.md

 FitMate is a custom AI assistant for **Anytime Fitness Australia**, built with the OpenAI Assistants API and deployed via **Streamlit**.
 It answers common gym member queries, provides club contact details, and guides users with friendly, on-brand responses.

 ---
+# 🧠 How does it work?

+- FitMate uses OpenAI’s Vector Store to power document-aware responses.
+When users ask questions, the assistant retrieves relevant snippets from uploaded FAQs and club data to improve accuracy and contextuality.

+---

 ## 🚀 Features